 - You aren't a couch potato.
 How could you be?
 You have a GSD, one of the most active dog breeds out there.
 As a member of the working dog breeds, these dogs are active in service fields, protecting land and sky and your homes.

-A Solution to the Main Health Problem of GSDs
+the Main Health Problem of GSDs

 It’s always best to prevent problems, rather than fix them afterward.
 GSDs can start to slow down sooner than expected due to joint pain or arthritis.
 Help relieve these signs safely and naturally by adding a joint supplement to their diet.